R2U2/r2u2/README.md

 # MLTL Formula Syntax

 Note that MLTL formulas are terminated by semicolons (;).
 Additionally, parentheses may be used to explicitly specify operator precidence.
-Also note that if you are entering formulas directly into the command line, use single quotes (') around the formula.
+Also note that if you are entering formulas directly into the command line, use single quotes (') around the entire formula, or string of formulas.

 | **Expression** | **Syntax**  |
 |----------------|-------------|